 However, proponents of same-sex marriage still have many obstacles to overcome.
 A huge homophobic outcry resulted from marriage equality supporter Tattep Ruangprapaikitseree kissing his boyfriend on the steps of Parliament in December 2019.
 Societal tolerance toward the LGBT community “exhibits significant limits,” according to a 2021 Human Rights Watch report.

 Being gay, according to Poowin, goes against the Thai government’s interpretation of national identity, but because BL has the potential to generate cash, it is tolerated for the time being.
 “Given the social mores considered part of Thai identity, the government monitors [BL] series and makes sure they don’t cross the red line,” he says.

 BL creators take care not to take advantage of their good fortune.
 They are also criticized by members of the Thai LGBTQ community who claim the genre promotes a soft-focus view of what it means to be homosexual and does not accurately depict the systemic prejudice LGBT people experience in the country.
 Other BL series have not been afraid to cover societal themes, including drug use, political protest, and corruption.

 Nuttapong believes the genre has a real chance to change the culture by going mainstream.
 Through BL, he says, socially conservative viewers “might discover that there is more love like this in modern society, that it’s not abnormal, that there’s nothing wrong with it, and that it’s no longer considered a taboo.
 In other words, because of its commercial appeal, BL can increase LGBT visibility in places with no queer representation.

-Sound off in the comments section below and tell us what you want to read next and if you want to read more about Laurence des Cars.
+Sound off in the comments section below and tell us what you want to read next and if you want to read more about the appeal of Thai bl series.